 Her medications are: olanzapine, TriNessa, and valproic acid, and her medication sheet from her facility indicates she has been taking these as prescribed, in addition to acetaminophen or ibuprofen every day for headache.

 HEENT: Pupils are reactive and equal bilaterally, and sclera are clear.
-Throat is clear with normal gag reflex.
+Throat/mouth: Oral mucosa pink, dentition good, pharynx without exudates.
+Normal gag reflex.
 TM’s are clear bilaterally, and neck is supple.
 There is no tenderness over the scalp or temples, and she is able to bite on a tongue blade without pain.
 She has no pain with palpation of the frontal sinuses.
 There is no cervical lymphadenopathy.
 Retinal exam and appearance of eyes when asked to look to each side is shown below.
 The worker with her says, “Yeah, her eyes have been doing that; that is why we kept taking her back to the ER.”
 See Figures 1 and 2

 The remainder of her examination, including examination of other cranial nerves, gait, deep tendon reflexes, proprioception, and sensation/strength over the face and body, is normal.

-The ER physician calls a neurosurgical consultant; who sees the patient, recommends stopping all existing medications, starting acetazolamide orally, then following the patient up in clinic in one week.
+A lumbar puncture is performed.
+The ER physician calls a neurosurgical consultant who sees the patient, recommends stopping all existing medications, starting acetazolamide orally, and then following the patient up in clinic in one week.
 The neurosurgeon also recommends ophthalmologic consultation for visual field evaluation.
 See Figure 3

 You see her again in clinic to follow-up from the ER visit a few days later.
 She says her headache improved after the lumbar puncture but is slowly getting worse again.
-Her retinal exam is unchanged, as is her eye exam, and she is scheduled to see the ophthalmologist the following day.
-She has been taking the acetazolamide, but the worker accompanying her carries a note from the psychiatrist in her inpatient facility, who asks if she can restart her other medications due to increasing mood lability, trouble picking physical fights with the other patients in her facility, as well as threats of self-harm.
-The note explains that the consensus from her medical team is that if psychiatric medications cannot be restarted at this time, Crystal will have to be transferred from the treatment facility to a detention facility with less access to psychiatric disease management.
+Her eye and retinal exams are unchanged and she is scheduled to see the ophthalmologist the following day.
+She has been taking the acetazolamide, The facility worker accompanying her carries a note from the psychiatrist in her inpatient facility, who asks if she can restart her other medications due to increasing mood lability, picking physical fights with the other residents, and threats of self-harm.
+The note explains that the consensus from her medical team is that if psychiatric medications cannot be restarted at this time.
+Crystal will have to be transferred from the treatment facility to a detention facility with less access to psychiatric disease management.
 In addition, Crystal has now started menstruating since being taken off the TriNessa a few days prior and wants to see if she can get “the shot” to suppress menstruation.